Stewart R. Miller, Ph.D.

 - B.A.
 Northwestern University

-Dr. Stewart Miller is a professor of management in the Department of Management at The University of Texas at San Antonio.
+Dr. Stewart Miller is professor of management in the Department of Management at The University of Texas at San Antonio.
+Also, he is an adjunct professor in the Department of Cardiothoracic Surgery at UT Health San Antonio.
 He joined the UTSA faculty in 2007.
 He has served as the chair of the Department of Management.
 He has held faculty appointments as an assistant professor at The University of Texas-Austin and Michigan State University.
 His Ph.D. is from Indiana University, and his undergraduate and master’s degrees are from Northwestern University.
 He was a local arrangements co-chair for the 2011 Academy of Management annual meeting in San Antonio.
+He is president and co-founder of the Academy of Int’l Business Research Methods SIG.
+He was the 2019 conference chair and is the 2020 chapter chair for the Academy of Int’l Business-Southeast Annual Conference.

-He has published in the Academy of Management Journal, Strategic Management Journal, Journal of International Business Studies, Journal of Management, Organization Science, Global Strategy Journal, Management International Review and Long-Range Planning, among others.
-He is a member of the editorial review board of the Journal of International Business Studies and Global Strategy.
+His research has been published or is forthcoming in the Academy of Management Journal, Strategic Management Journal, Journal of International Business Studies, Journal of Management, Organization Science, Organizational Behavior and Human Decision Processes, Global Strategy Journal, Management International Review, Long-Range Planning, International Journal of Operations & Production Management among others.
+He has been associate editor of International Business Review and is a member of the editorial review boards of the Journal of Management Studies, Journal of International Business Studies, Management International Review and Global Strategy Journal.

 - Liability of foreignness